mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

   * The name of the UAV has to be changed.
 This variable defines the UAV’s namespace, all the ROS nodes of the MRS UAV System will run under the namespace /$UAV_NAME/node_name.
 The UAV_NAME should match the /etc/hostname of the onboard computer.
     In our case this is looks like "nuc3-NUC10i7FNK".
 This should be changed in the *~/.basrc* in home folder of the nuc.
 Then it must be changed as well in `config file <https://github.com/ctu-mrs/mrs_uav_general/blob/master/config/uav_names.yaml>`__ of the uav names.
-Delete all the names present in the robot_names list and put the names of all the drones you are using.
+Delete all the names present in the robot_names list and put the names of all the UAVs you are using.
 For more informations about the bashrc file and its parameters, checkout this part of the `tutorial <https://ctu-mrs.github.io/docs/system/bashrc_configuration.html#what-is-basrc>`__ of MRS.

   * The mass of the UAV must also be changed to fit the one of your UAV.